funvill/funvill.github.io/_posts/2008-04-11-nsis-tips-and-tricks.md

 ---
-title: NSIS - Tips
+title: "NSIS - Tips"
 date: 2008-04-11 10:39:00
+categories:
-categories: Development
+- Development
 tags:
 - nsis
 - programing
 - scripts
 - Tips
 - windows
+slug: nsis-tips-and-tricks

 ---

 I create a lot of windows application to make things easier for my customers.
 The simple act of coping a file from an email to a certain directory can become the most complicated tasks for a certain type of customer.

 I use an Scriptable Install System provided by <a href="http://www.nullsoft.com/">NullSoft</a> called <a href="http://nsis.sourceforge.net/Main_Page">NSIS </a>(Nullsoft Scriptable Install System).
 Ita great system that just plain works.
 Its free, open source, and can be used for <a href="http://nsis.sourceforge.net/License">commercial products</a>, Great plugin system, Dead simple for simple things, <a href="http://nsis.sourceforge.net/Features">ect</a>.